ciscoheat/superforms-web/src/routes/concepts/proxy-objects/+page.md

 />
 ```

-We're also taking using the `min` and `max` constraints to limit the date picker selection.
-The following example limits the date from today and forward, and also uses the [empty option](/api#dateproxyform-fieldname-options) of the proxy, to set an invalid date to `undefined`:
+We're also using the `min` and `max` constraints to limit the date picker selection.
+The following example limits the date from today and forward, and also uses the [empty option](/api#dateproxyform-fieldname-options) of the proxy, to set an invalid date to `undefined`.
+[Code](https://github.com/ciscoheat/superforms-web/blob/main/src/routes/concepts/proxy-objects/Form.svelte)

 <Form {data} />